lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/download.rst

 **Release notes**

-This version is a major release which adds supports for EnergyPlus version 9.0 and higher.
+This version is a minor release which adds supports for EnergyPlus version 9.0 and higher.
 This release addresses `issue#24 <https://github.com/lbl-srg/EnergyPlusToFMU/issues/24/>`_ on github.

 Release 2.0.3 (April 26, 2018)